 What do we believe about embryonic stem cell research?

 If a human embryo is the combined genetic information from an egg and a sperm before implantation into the uterine wall, what is an embryonic stem cell and where do they come from?
 Most embryonic stem cells com from unused embryos from in vitro fertilization or IVF that are donated to science when the parents have stopped IVF.
 As you read above, these are embryos where fertilization occurred in a lab instead of inside a woman.
 They too are the combined genetic information from an egg and a sperm that have yet to implant in a uterus.
-Implantation usually occurs 8-9 days after fertilization during in utero fertilization.
+Implantation usually begins 5-6 days after fertilization during in utero fertilization.

 Researches take these pre-implantation embryos and allow the cells to start dividing in culture dishes (petri dishes with a cell growth medium in them), with the hope of collecting embryonic stem cells.
 Once the cells fill the dish they will cut the cells up and transfer each section to a new culture dish so more cells can grow.
 They'll do this over and over for at least six months to make sure they have pure embryonic stem cells.
 Since we believe that life begins at the moment of conception, we understand that this is a human life enduring this process and therefore do not support embryonic stem cell research.
 The right for a human to not be subjected to harmful experimentation without the person's expressed and informed consent is an innate human right confirmed by the Nuremberg Code and many other documents.